github/codeql/ruby/ql/docs/flow_summaries.md

 ## `WithElement`
 This component restricts the set of elements that are included in the preceding access path to to those at a specific set of indices.
 The specifiers are the same as those for `Element`.
+It is only valid in an input path.

-When used in an input path this component has the effect of copying all relevant elements from the input to the output.
+This component has the effect of copying all relevant elements from the input to the output.
 For example, in the following summary:

 ```ql
 input = "Argument[0].WithElement[1, 2]" and